anhtuanMDev/FPT-Final/Readme.md

-This is Hoang Phu Readme
+This is Khanh Duy Readme